teverett/ktelnet/README.md

 A Java library which inputs an RFC-compliant Telnet server.
 The server is fully multithreaded and supports extending the Telnet command set via a "shell" abstraction.
 Support for alternative terminal types such a vt200 and tn3270 is planned.

+# License
+kTelnet is licensed under the BSD terms

 # Maven Coordinates

 ```